fate-srd/book-of-hanz-content/BookOfHanz2021.md

 “It gets tough to work in this town, since the cops like to hassle the only known Wizard Private Eye”

-“Man, I keep creating trouble for myself since I’m a Known Troublemaker” “People keep trying to kidnap me since I’m The Brother of the King”
+“Man, I keep creating trouble for myself since I’m a Known Troublemaker”.

+“People keep trying to kidnap me since I’m The Brother of the King”

 ## Creating Setting